tBragagnolo/BTP-Project/readme.md

 # Project: Disaster and Emergency Aid Management
 ## Current project state
  - All milestones and reflections (V0.9)
+ - Overview session moved to 11:45 on Monday Apr 4th

 ## Use case